vladp72/iffl/docs/README.md

 using pmr_ea_iffl = iffl::pmr_flat_forward_list<FILE_FULL_EA_INFORMATION>;
 ```

 Class pod_array_list_entry is an example of type that does not have offset to the next element.
 For that type we do not implement get_next_offset and set_next offset.
+A complete implementation is in [test/iffl_list_array.h] (https://github.com/vladp72/iffl/blob/master/test/iffl_list_array.h).

 ```
 template <typename T>